-To avoid possible injury and/or damage to the Screen Wall, always extend it fully and fasten the floor snaps when in use, and retract it fully when not in use.
+To avoid possible injury and/or damage to the Screen Wall, ALWAYS fully EXTEND and fasten the floor snaps when in use, and fully RETRACT when NOT in use.

 - CHECK that all obstacles are removed from the path of the screen wall. - LOCATE the strap attached to the screen wall pull bar. - PULL DOWN first by the strap, then by the pull bar until the screen wall is completely extended.